Have a specific

 PeriodYearEvent

-Russian Empire1827Russian conquest; Mosque recorded as largest in city.
+Russian Empire1827Russian conquest; recorded as city's largest mosque.

-Modern Era2025US Embassy issues security warning; Iran requests new restoration phase.
+Modern Era2025US Embassy issues security warning; new restoration phase requested.

 Conclusion

 The Blue Mosque of Yerevan is a solitary sentinel.
-Its azure dome covers a space that has been a prayer hall, a museum of atheism, and a diplomatic enclave.
 It defies binary narratives: a Persian-style mosque built by a Turkic Khan in a Christian capital, preserved by secular poets.
 As the South Caucasus navigates new geopolitical realities, the mosque remains a dynamic barometer of intercultural relations.

 Best Travel Theme